 Spotlight on Teaching

-Prof. Jackson was the recipient of the 2024 College of Health Professions Excellence in Teaching Award, presented to the faculty member who demonstrates sustained contributions to teaching and learning within and outside the College.
-She joined the College faculty in the PA Program in 2020 and currently serves as the Academic Director of the PA Program.
+Dr. McCullough was the recipient of the 2025 College of Health Professions Excellence in Teaching Award, presented to the faculty member who demonstrates sustained contributions to teaching and learning within and outside the College.
+She joined the College faculty in the Department of Clinical Psychology in 2022 and currently serves as the Assistant Director of Clinical Training of the PsyD Program.